Secure CheckoutPersonal information is secured with SSL technology.

 Environmental Engineers, Chemical Engineers, Mechanical Engineers, Electrical Engineers, Process Engineers, Engineers in Renewable Energy Systems

-Part II: Integration of MFC with wastewater treatment processes
+11. Integration of bio-electrochemical systems with other existing wastewater treatment processes

-4. The effects of MFC integration into constructed wetlands
+13. The effects of MFC integration on constructed wetlands

 - No. of pages:

 - © Butterworth-Heinemann 2020

 - Paperback ISBN: